iugamarian/links/README.md

 # connect to vnc with tunneling (the server behaves as running on the client)

+First open port 22 and 5900 (or all of them) on the router on the network to enter.

-x11vnc connects to already open Desktop, doesn not make a new one
+x11vnc connects to already open Desktop, doesn not make a new one, I like that

-on the server make a vnc password, avoid open connection (not being -shared means only you anyway):
+On the server make a vnc password, avoid anyone entering vnc server without a password (port 5900):

 x11vnc -storepasswd